 The museum tells the story of King Prajadhipok or King Rama VII from birth to death.
 King Prajadhipok was Thailand’s first constitutional monarch.
 The museum displays his personal belongings, photographs and highlights his achievements as King.
-The Museum is housed in the preserved old Public Works Department building that dates from 1906 and features an attractive neo-classic architectural design.
+The Museum is in the preserved old Public Works Department building that dates from 1906 and features an attractive neo-classic architectural design.

 Location: Lan Luang Road